ProtonMC/Proton/docs/CONTRIBUTING.md

 * When using IntelliJ, ***Don't format `ResourceHandler`***!
 * Register models and loot tables using `ResourceHandler` and `DataHandler`.
 * It's recommended to add translation keys to everything you create (Although YTG1234 will do it for you if you don't).
+* When creating a new module, make sure to use the `proton` namespace in the constructor argument.

 ## Creating a new module
 So you want to create a new module?
 Good for you.